oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 This specification does not define authorization server discovery.
 A client MAY contact the resource and leverage the WWW-Authentication response (see section 3 of {{RFC6750}}), maintain a static mapping or use other means to identify the authorization server.

 ## Token Exchange
-Once the authorization server is identified the client performs token exchange as defined in {{RFC8693}} with its own authorization server in order to obtain an authorization grant as specified in section 1.3 of {{RFC6749}}.
+The client performs token exchange as defined in {{RFC8693}} with the authorization server for its own domain (e.g. Domain A), in order to obtain an authorization grant that can be used with the authorization server of a different domain (e.g. Domain B) as specified in section 1.3 of {{RFC6749}}.

 ### Request